DarrenTsung/DTCompileTimeTracker/README.md

 # compile-time-tracker
 Unity editor extension which tracks compile time.

+How do you optimize compile time?
+[Read This!](https://medium.com/@darrentsung/the-clocks-ticking-how-to-optimize-compile-time-in-unity-45d1f200572b#.q8h3v6a4f)

 ### To install:
 Clone the git repository and add the CompileTimeTracker folder to your Unity project.